markstringer-dti/markstringer-dti.github.io/dti.md

 Users who are forced to comply with regulations often form an interest group or pressure group.
 There might be more than one.
 They represent those who are being regulated.
 Often whoever it is who is ignoring individual users may well still listen to representation from these groups.
 Think of it this way.
 Everybody has a boss, well almost everybody.
 And everybody has a constituency, a wider group of people that they would really like to please and would dearly love not to annoy.

 So, user research isn't enough.
 You need to be mapping the stakeholders on your project and figuring out how to get to them.
 Maybe it's with user research, maybe it's with working software.
 I used to be very scared of ridiculous deadlines (I still don't love them).
 But what I've started to see is that they can be used as an opportunity to push working software further down the pipe.
 What if part of that process is getting the software working on a "live" test server?
-Obviously it wouldn't be using real data.
+Obviously, it wouldn't be using real data.
 But this could be the kind of thing that pressure groups could get a look at and have an opportunity to provide their - ahem - feedback.

 As I said a moment ago.
 Most projects don't have any user research *at all*.
 And yours might be one of those projects.
 It can be bad.
 It can be catastrophically dumb.
 But even when it is, there's still stuff you can do.

 1. Do show and tells.
 Demonstrate to yourselves and to anyone who will watch and listen.
 Demonstrate the working software that your team has been working on that week.
 The development team are often reluctant to do this, especially if what they're working on doesn't have an obvious UI.
 It's still important that you insist that they do it.

 Invite people from all over your stakeholder map to your show and tells.
 Remember the story about the bank and the fraud project?
 Just one comment might let you know something that's vital for your project.
 Yes, it could derail your project, but when would you rather know?
-Sooner or later.
+Sooner or later?

 2. Embrace deadlines.
 Yeah, I said it.
 Embrace deadlines as opportunities to negotiate scope and set software free.
 Your bosses see deadlines as opportunities to fuck with you.
 They want to make you and your team work longer hours while giving them time off from thinking about what a product really needs to do.
 But you don't have to see them like that.
 You can see them as terribly clumsy ways of exploring the stakeholder map.
 The map of the swamp.
 If you do try to release something, who jumps out from behind a treed and tells you that you can't?
 Who suddenly appears and tries to take credit?
 Which non-functional requirement really is a deal breaker that stops the software from going live?
 Software wants to be free.
 You should want it to be free.
 You should do your best to help it.

 3. Exploit crisis.
 What if your team *does* release software that nobody wants to use?
-What if your team *does* release software that nobody is allowed to use because it doesn't meet regulations.
+What if your team *does* release software that nobody is allowed to use because it doesn't meet regulations?
 Yes, it's late in the day.
-But that doesn't mean it's to late to start to involve a user researcher.
+But that doesn't mean it's too late to start to involve a user researcher.
 Yes, it's late in the day, but that doesn't mean that it's too late to start releasing software incrementally.

 ﻿